isaiahrivera21/ECE251_COMPARC_FINAL/readme.md

 #### TESTING

 We generated 3 different codes to test our CPU on.
 We hand compiled based off our ISA and ran them all successfully.

+ TO TEST YOU MUST CHANGE THE TXT NAME IN instrmem.sv to the one you want.
+NEXT YOU NEED TO PUT THE FILE IN THE Datapath FOLDER.

 The first being leaf procedure:
 ![6](https://github.com/isaiahrivera21/ECE251_COMPARC_FINAL/assets/99307808/e8e00105-94da-45fa-b697-4160d0fb366d)